khaireddinechebbi/APTs-Detection-Framework/SigmaRules/Persistence/README.md

 # Persistence

 ## Description:

-Persistence consists of techniques that adversaries use to keep access to systems across restarts, changed credentials, and other interruptions that could cut off their access.
-Techniques used for persistence include any access, action, or configuration changes that let them maintain their foothold on systems, such as replacing or hijacking legitimate code or adding startup code.
+Persistence techniques consist of methods adversaries use to maintain access to systems across restarts, changed credentials, and other interruptions that could cut off their access.
+This includes creating scheduled tasks, WMI event subscriptions, and other mechanisms that allow attackers to automatically re-establish access and continue operations on compromised systems.

 ## Techniques:
 ### T1053.005 - Scheduled Task/Job: Scheduled Task
 #### Description:

-Adversaries may abuse the Windows Task Scheduler to perform task scheduling for initial or recurring execution of malicious code.
-There are multiple ways to access the Task Scheduler in Windows.
-The schtasks utility can be run directly on the command line, or the Task Scheduler can be opened through the GUI within the Administrator Tools section of the Control Panel.
-In some cases, adversaries have used a .NET wrapper for the Windows Task Scheduler, and alternatively, adversaries have used the Windows netapi32 library and Windows Management Instrumentation (WMI) to create a scheduled task.
-Adversaries may also utilize the Powershell Cmdlet Invoke-CimMethod, which leverages WMI class PS_ScheduledTask to create a scheduled task via an XML path.
+Adversaries create scheduled tasks to execute malicious code at system startup, user logon, or specific intervals to maintain persistence.
+This technique involves using schtasks.exe or PowerShell cmdlets to create, modify, or delete tasks that run commands, scripts, or binaries, often with elevated privileges and hidden execution to maintain long-term access to compromised systems.

 #### Kibana Query Language Code (KQL):
 ```